 This has obvious implications for the Tiriti relationship between the Crown and Māori.
 If its Budget is prepared in secrecy, how does the Crown ensure Budget decisions are informed by knowledge held by Māori, including mātauranga Māori, for mutual benefit?
 This is relevant for Budget policies intended to impact directly on Māori.
 The 2023 Budget Policy Statement, for example, included Māori and Pacific Peoples as a priority wellbeing objective.
 Mātauranga Māori is needed to advance that objective.

-Mātauranga Māori is also relevant for other Budget decisions.
-As explained in Slide 38, this is an important application of the principle of mutual benefit in the relational sphere.
+Mātauranga Māori is relevant, however, for all Budget decisions.
+As explained in an earlier slide, this is an important application of the principle of mutual benefit in the relational sphere.
 In particular, the Parliamentary Commissioner for the Environment has highlighted major conceptual and practical problems in how the budget process considers the natural environment (PCE 2021).